balajimore/pillopl.github.io/_posts/2018-05-05-testing-messaging.md

 }
 ```
 <p style="text-align:justify;">
 How to atomically save a newly created card to our database and send a message to our message broker?
-Remember that actual commit to the database is taking place after returning from the body of this method and is being done by a proxy.
-Two-phase-commit is not an option because we don’t want to downgrade the performance.
+Remember that actual commit to the database takes place after returning from the body of this method and is being done by a proxy. <i>Two-phase-commit</i> is not an option because we don’t want to downgrade the performance.
 Let’s examine following scenarios:
 <ul>
 <li>Sending to the broker failed.
 Database transaction is rollbacked and everything is fine (neither credit card nor message was saved).</li>
 <li>Sending to the broker was successful.
 Spring proxy tries to commit and database is down (a message was sent while the card was not saved).</li>